 1. Take a free walking tour

 One of the best ways to get oriented in a new city is to take a free walking tour.
 I start all my trips off with one.
 Tribes Tours of Galway has incredibly knowledgeable guides who can teach you all about the city’s history and culture.
+You’ll learn all about the secrets of the city and its ancient roots.
+The guides tell engaging stories, and it was one of my favorite walking tours in the country.
 You can also get all kinds of insider tips and suggestions that you won’t find in a guidebook.
 Just be sure to tip!
 They also run a pub crawl for 15 EUR.

 2. Wander the Latin Quarter

-This is the cultural heart of the city.
-It’s full of shops and pubs and there are usually buskers performing here when the weather is nice too.
+This is the cultural heart of the city which runs from the Spanish Arch to O’Brien’s Bridge.
+It’s full of shops and pubs and there are usually buskers performing here when the weather is dry too.
+The recently restored Kirwan’s Lane is the best place to get a glimpse of Galway’s medieval history.
 It’s the best place to wander and get a feel for the city — day or night!
+If there’s a festival happening, you’re sure to find elements of it here.
 Don’t miss the Spanish Arch, an 18th-century arch that was once part of the city’s walled fortifications.

 3. See the Glengowla Mines

 If you want to understand what life was like for a 19th-century citizen of Galway, visit the Glengowla Mines.
 This museum is built on the site of a silver and lead mine so visitors can take a mine tour, watch a sheepdog herding demonstration, pan for gold, and learn how traditional peat houses were made.
-It’s a great place to visit if you’re traveling with kids as it’s both fun and educational.
-Admission is 12 EUR.
+You’ll get a chance to put on a hard hat and explore the underground world of the mines, including chambers made of marble and rare crystals.
+The sheepdog herding was my favorite because you really get to see the skill that goes into training the animals.
+It’s an excellent place to visit if you’re traveling with kids as it’s both fun and educational.
+Admission is 14 EUR.

 4. Visit the Burren Nature Sanctuary

 The Burren Nature Sanctuary is a 50-acre organic farm located 30 minutes from Galway in Kinvara.
 It’s made up of meadows, woodlands, and even a lake.
+There are markers and audio discover points that allow you to create an informative self-guided tour.
 It also has a “Botany Bubble,” a type of greenhouse where flora from different climates (even the Arctic) grows alongside Irish wildflowers.
 You can stroll the nature trails, walk through the ancient ash and hazel forest, and hang out with some friendly farm animals like sheep and goats.
-Admission is 8 EUR.
+The Waterfall Garden and Disappearing Lake are popular and gorgeous spots to visit on the grounds.
+Admission is 12.50 EUR.
+There are also eco cabins and

 5. Visit St. Nicholas’ Collegiate Church